 The pump is also equipped with a software called Vigilant Drug’Lib Agilia, which reduces the risk of in vitro drug administration errors and allows healthcare professionals to customise their drug libraries to suit the specific context the device is being used in.

-Q-Core Medical was founded in 1996 by its current CEO and chairman, Dr Boaz Eitan, who also worked in the US-based tech innovations hub Silicon Valley for 11 years.
+Q-Core Medical was founded in 1996 before being purchased in 2009 by Dr Boaz Eitan, who also worked in the US-based tech innovations hub Silicon Valley for 11 years.

 The firm, which is based in Netanya, Israel, is a medical product manufacturer that specialises in infusion delivery systems for use in both hospital and homecare settings.